 Dominican Independence Day Today FAQ

-All the above events are critical to fully understanding our Dominican independence, history, Black resistance, abolition, and the effects of colonial/imperial invasions.
+All of the above events are critical to fully understanding our Dominican independence, history, Black resistance, abolition, and the effects of colonial/imperial invasions.
 But unfortunately, most of these details are not common knowledge.

 Who Do Dominicans Currently Celebrate Independence From?